hackclub/hackclub/workshops/python_data_viz/README.md

 1) Press File in the upper right hand corner
 2) Press "Save Notebook As"
 3) Save the Notebook as a .ipynb file
-4) Than if you ever wanted to come back to this code you can upload the .ipynb file back into Jupyter and edit it!
+4) Then if you ever wanted to come back to this code you can upload the .ipynb file back into Jupyter and edit it!

-# Add On!
+# Hacking!

 [Add raw data from the web into your graphs](https://youtu.be/Ercd-Ip5PfQ).